Karnaprayag, Uttarakhand: Unveiling Karna’s Legacy, Sacred Confluence, and Living Temples

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the Panch Prayag circuit?
+Why is Karnaprayag part of the Panch Prayag circuit?